vitmistina/terra-invicta-tech-optimizer/docs/local_storage.md

 Best practices gathered from Streamlit community guidance and the docs:

-- **Render storage bridges sparingly.** Keep a single hidden component per page and reuse it instead of recreating iframes on every rerun.
+- **Render storage bridges sparingly.** Reuse a single `LocalStorage` instance and stable component keys per page instead of recreating components on every rerun.
 Run storage reads only during initial hydration and writes only when state has actually changed.
 - **Short-circuit unchanged values.** Track a serialized snapshot in `st.session_state` so the app can avoid sending redundant write requests back to the browser.